Terem (Russia): Practice

-As Women’s Quarters
+As women's quarters

-In the sixteenth and seventeenth centuries, the seclusion of aristocratic women to separate quarters became a common practice among royal and boyar families.
+In the 16th and 17th centuries, the seclusion of aristocratic women to separate quarters became a common practice among royal and boyar families.
 The terem was often a cloistered apartment within a home or castle, usually on an upper story or in a separate wing, from which all contact with unrelated males was forbidden.
-As a separate building, the women’s quarters might only be connected to the men’s by an outdoor passageway.
-The women’s quarters of the tsar’s palace were particularly elaborate and were equipped with a separate courtyard, dining room, and children’s apartments, as well as a large group of maidservants, wet nurses, nannies, and ladies in waiting.
-Even in the late seventeenth century, when different rooms began to be distinguished for specific purposes, separate quarters for men and women were maintained in noble households.
+As a separate building, the women's quarters might only be connected to the men's by an outdoor passageway.
+The women's quarters of the tsar's palace were particularly elaborate and were equipped with a separate courtyard, dining room, and children’s apartments, as well as a large group of maidservants, wet nurses, nannies, and ladies in waiting.
+Even in the late 17th century, when different rooms began to be distinguished for specific purposes, separate quarters for men and women were maintained in noble households.

 Daughters were often born and brought up solely within the confines of the terem, where they were isolated in accordance with Eastern Orthodox teachings regarding premarital virginity.
 They were taught by their mothers and other female relatives to become wives, spending most of their days in prayer or needlework.
 Indeed, except for short excursions, women did not leave their quarters until marriage, though they were permitted to receive visitors and leave their rooms to manage household affairs.
 Male children, on the other hand, were typically taken from their mother’s care around the age of seven to receive formal instruction at the hands of private tutors or their male family members.